 Since the 1880s, engineers have searched for ways to generate electricity using the wind.
-KPS is at the forefront of turning this idea into a proven, viable solution.
+KPS is at the forefront of developing this concept further into a more cost-effective solution.

 Take a look at our video to see how we got here.

-The twin-kite system we have developed is reliable and efficient, capable of delivering clean, cheap energy at utility scale.
-We aim to provide energy at a lower cost than energy from wind turbines, while using 85 per cent less material.
+We are developing a twin-kite system that is reliable and efficient, capable of delivering clean, cheap energy at utility scale.
+We aim to provide energy at a lower cost that of wind turbines, while using 85 per cent less material.
 Our technology is safe, backed by six years of testing and development.

-Crucially, we are designing our technology so we can access wind energy that conventional methods cannot: far out to sea where turbines can’t be built; at higher altitudes where the winds are stronger; in remote areas and those affected by disasters that need emergency power supplies.
+Crucially, we are designing our technology so we can access wind energy that conventional methods cannot: in deeper sea where turbines can’t be built; at higher altitudes where the winds are stronger; in remote areas and those affected by disasters that need emergency power supplies.